ixofoundation/https-github.com-ixofoundation-ixo-protocol-tree-master-specification-did-ixo/README.md

 ### Additional Properties

-In addition to the properties defined in DID Core, the following properties are defined for **did:cosmos**.
+In addition to the properties defined in DID Core, the following properties are defined for **did:ixo**.

 #### Context

-As an IID, **did:cosmos** DID documents MUST include `https://w3id.org/earth/NS/iid/v1` as a context value, following the default DID context:
+As an IID, **did:ixo** DID documents MUST include `https://w3id.org/earth/NS/iid/v1` as a context value, following the default DID context:

 ```json
 "@context" : [